 What do Football and Car Accidents have in Common?July 2, 2012

 Head injury.
 Despite the bony skull, our brain is a vital organ extremely susceptible to outside force, whether delivered on the football field, freeway or in a war zone.
+Football and car accidents have more in common with each other than we think.

 Traumatic brain injuries (TBI) are some of the most serious injury cases our law firm handles.
 Complicated, disabling and too often fatal, TBI occurs when enough energy is exerted on the brain, either through impact or shock wave, to move or tear delicate neuronal tissue vital to brain function.